BIS FMCS Certification for Foreign Manufacturers - Standphill India

 Step-by-Step BIS FMCS Certification Process

-The manufacturer submits the BIS FMCS application along with technical and business documents.
+1. Application Submission The manufacturer submits the BIS FMCS application along with technical and business documents through the BIS online portal.

-BIS reviews the application and checks whether the required documents and product details are complete.
+2. Application Scrutiny BIS reviews the application and checks whether the required documents and product details are complete.
+Queries may be raised if documents are incomplete.

-A BIS officer visits the manufacturing facility to verify:
+4. Factory Inspection A BIS officer visits the manufacturing facility to verify manufacturing process, quality control procedures, and testing infrastructure.

-Product samples collected during the inspection are sent to BIS approved laboratories for testing.
+5. Product Sample Testing Product samples collected during the inspection are sent to BIS approved laboratories for testing against the applicable Indian Standard.

-If the inspection report and product test results are satisfactory, BIS grants the FMCS licence and authorizes use of the ISI mark.
+6. Grant of Licence If the inspection report and product test results are satisfactory, BIS grants the FMCS licence and authorizes use of the ISI mark on certified products.

 BIS FMCS Certification Process for Foreign Manufacturers